 Natural gas demand has spiked as a result of a significant increase in cooling loads that has led to gas being taken out of storage.
 For the week ending June 30, working natural gas stocks totaled 2,558 Bcf, which is 17% lower than the year-ago level and 5% lower than the five-year (2016–2020) average.

 International gas prices have also reached multi-year highs amid strong fundamentals ranging from low storage levels and tight supply in Europe to the demand strengthening from the power sector in Asia.
-Japan/Korea Marker (JKM) Front-Month futures jumped to $13 MMBtu while the JKM spot price surged to $14 as a response to economic recovery and the increase of gas-to-coal switching mainly in China (Figure 2).
+Japan/Korea Marker (JKM) Front-Month futures jumped to $13 MMBtu while the JKM spot price surged to $14 as a response to economic recovery and the increase of coal-to-gas switching mainly in China (Figure 2).
 As JKM and Henry Hub are driving arbitrage opportunities, and given the price premium, more cargoes are being redirected to the Asian market.
 This has tightened supply in Europe and pushed Dutch Title Transfer Facility (TTF) prices to record highs.

 Global LNG trade has expanded for the second consecutive year despite the onslaught of the pandemic on the demand side.
 The continued growth has been driven largely by US exports, which hit historic records in the first two quarters of 2021, while exports from almost all other producing countries experienced a decline.
 The US LNG industry has exuberated resilience and flexibility despite the extreme market shock caused by an unprecedented level of export curtailments and cargo cancellations during the COVID-19 pandemic.

-US LNG exports have demonstrated remarkable strength after bouncing back rapidly from historic lows of 3.1 Bcf/d during last summer to a record levels of 9.41 Bcf/d and 9.8 Bcf/d in November and December 2020 successively, exceeding the previous record in January 2020 of 8 billion bcf/d (Figure 3).
+US LNG exports have demonstrated remarkable strength after bouncing back rapidly from historic lows of 3.1 Bcf/d during last summer to a record levels of 9.41 Bcf/d and 9.8 Bcf/d in November and December 2020 successively, exceeding the previous record in January 2020 of 8 bcf/d (Figure 3).
 Australia overtook Qatar as the largest LNG exporter in the world , exporting 77.8MT in 2020 while the US remained the 3rd largest exporter of LNG at 44.8 MT after eclipsing Malaysia in previous year ( Figure 4).

 The flexibility of the US LNG contract and its resilience to extreme market shocks has reinforced the critical role of the US as the world’s LNG swing producer.
 The US has dynamically rebalanced the global market by redirecting cargoes where needed and by adjusting production and utilization rates in accordance with demand levels.
 The pandemic caused major cargo cancellations which slashed export volume by 61% back in July 2020 compared to the beginning of the year.
 Approximately, 1752 US LNG cargoes were cancelled between April and November 2020 across all US terminals.